Why Car Insurance Claims Get Denied

 - A written timeline of events and communications

-The DOI can investigate the insurer, require a formal response, and impose penalties for unfair claim practices.
-They cannot award you damages directly, but their involvement often motivates insurers to reconsider.
+State insurance departments can investigate the insurer, require a formal response, and impose penalties for unfair claim practices.
+Pennsylvania's DOI alone recovered $16.4 million in restitution for consumers in 2025 by handling over 15,500 complaints.
+While state DOIs cannot award you damages directly, their involvement often motivates insurers to reconsider.
+Explore your full car insurance dispute resolution options as a parallel path.

 Step 5: Invoke the Appraisal Clause (For Valuation Disputes)

-If your dispute is over how much your claim is worth — not whether it's covered — your policy may contain an insurance appraisal clause.
+If your dispute is over how much your claim is worth — not whether it's covered — your policy may contain an appraisal clause.
 This allows both sides to appoint independent appraisers, with a neutral umpire making a binding decision if they disagree.
-It's faster and cheaper than litigation.
+It's faster and cheaper than litigation, typically resolving in 30–90 days versus 2–4 years in court.
+Learn more about how insurance damage assessments work and when invoking the appraisal clause makes sense.

 Bad Faith Insurance & When to Hire an Attorney